g-male/darin-portfolio/content/capturing/video/lost-and-found.md

 postyear: "2023"
 contentdesc: video
 ---
+This was the first instance in which I envisioned the video, created a detailed storyboard, and the end product turned out exactly how I saw it in my head.
+I Love this video.

-Starring Yota, Shugo, and Issey for Knock Twices Essential Logo Collection, 2022.
+Promotional material made for the Knock Twice Essential Logo Collection, 2022.
+Starring Yota Kayama, Shugo Sugihara, and Issey Kawamura.